 Understanding Special Populations

 Special populations are people who are particularly vulnerable to drug use or are made vulnerable to using drugs.
-They often require specific attention and specialized treatment methods to have success in recovery.
+Programs for special populations often require specialized treatment methods to have success in recovery.

 Addiction during pregnancy happens because of many factors, including stress, life problems, and lifestyle.
 Addiction treatment for pregnant women is available and can be lifesaving.
 Most women who suffer from drug or alcohol addiction are likely to have underlying issues of low self-confidence or feelings of guilt and shame.

 Substance use can harm the health of the mother as well as the unborn child.
-A mother who is drinking or using while pregnant may suffer from various health issues, including early labor, sexually transmitted diseases, anxiety, depression, or high blood pressure.
-The baby might also experience adverse health effects, including HIV, congenital disabilities, low birth weight, learning disorders, or stunted growth.
+A mother who is drinking or using while pregnant may suffer from various health issues, including:

-With proper medical supervision, these effects can be prevented.
+Proper medical supervision can help to prevent these effects.
 Pregnant women face unique barriers to accessing addiction treatment, such as the need for long-term care, childcare and scheduling issues, legal restrictions, insurance concerns, and the lack of reliable resources to care for themselves as well as their children.

 Active duty military and veterans go through extensive levels of stress that make them particularly vulnerable to drug addiction.
-Not to mention, they often struggle with substance abuse and mental health issues, such as depression, anxiety, and PTSD.
+Also, they often struggle with substance abuse and mental health issues, such as depression, anxiety, and post-traumatic stress disorder (PTSD).

 Women are sometimes underserved while attending inpatient drug rehab and outpatient drug rehab.
 We provide comprehensive case management services to assist women in accessing resources, including childcare assistance, food and grocery benefits, and legal aid.